Gentlekboy/portfolio2.0/README.md

 ### Hi there 👋
-Being driven to always learn, I have taught myself how to build responsive web pages using modern front-end technologies (HTML/CSS, Bootstrap, JavaScript).
-A the moment, I am learning to use Node JS in building full-stack applications to solve problems.
+Being driven to always learn, I have taught myself how to build responsive web pages and web applications using modern front-end technologies (HTML/CSS, Bootstrap and JavaScript).
+I am currently learning to build android applications using Java and Kotlin and also looking forward to building iOS applications using a cross-platform language like flutter or react native.
+I am open to collaborations.
-I currently work as a Data Annotator for Machine Learning but I am looking for Internships and Junior Software Developer roles to hone my skillsets and improve my knowledge of JavaScript.
-I am also open for collaborations and projects.
 Here's a link to my portfolio: https://gentlekboy.github.io/gentlekboy/